-Wong Kar-wai’s My Blueberry Nights, his first film in English and set in America, is kind of costume jewelry.
-A refresher, deep-breath after the fractured convolution in production and final result of his last film, 2046, My Blueberry Nights has more than a passing resemblance to the early career break Wong took during the epic task of making Ashes of Time—a little ditty called Chungking Express that made the director’s name in the West.
-Small and spatially intimate to the point of claustrophobia, this new film sends a heartbroken young lass (Norah Jones) away from the sympathetic and clearly willing arms of equally-heartbroken, New York City café owner Jude Law, and on a road trip to see, ultimately, if she is ready to return to him.
+Wong Kar-wai’s My Blueberry Nights, his first film in English and set in America, is a kind of costume jewelry.
+A refresher, deep-breath, after the fractured convolution in production and final result of his last film, 2046, My Blueberry Nights has more than a passing resemblance to the early career break Wong took during the epic task of making Ashes of Time—a little ditty called Chungking Express that made the director’s name in the West.
+Small and spatially intimate to the point of claustrophobia, this new film sends a heartbroken young lass (Norah Jones) away from the sympathetic and clearly willing arms of an equally-heartbroken, New York City café owner (Jude Law), and on a road trip to see, ultimately, if she is ready to return to him.

 Maybe it is the lack of subtitles—or the lack of Tony Leung—but these characters have a thinness and an overt-cuteness to them that has been absent from Wong’s work after his maturation to richer writing in Happy Together (1997).
 Yet this is a postmodern director, and one must to read across the surface of his films rather than through their panes.
 So if Jones becomes a mostly observant vessel rather than truly a character of rich longing—an absence of texture in every sense of the word, from William Chang’s art direction to Wong’s writing with Lawrence Block—we must remember the merging and splintering of Maggie Cheung into the many women of 2046 and cast our glance across Jones to those others, time, romance, and memory overlaying everything so that each new figure is only a figment of a remembered whole.
 Just as, indeed, My Blueberry Nights can be seen as a somewhat pathetic if nonetheless gorgeously inlaid figment of a larger idea Wong has gathered, defined, and elaborated through his other work.